xizhonghua/GreenDC-Summary/papers/Haque13_energy-aware-task-replication.md

 - how to define the energy cost of replicaiton?
 Different task may have different energy consumption
 - when the check of the error is conducted?
   - if the check is conducted too late and it shows the task has errors, then will the task miss its deadline if it has no time to be re-executed again?
+- how to partition the set of replicas among different cores?